 As a micro-influencer, you’ll have to do a lot of the work looking for brand collaborations yourself.
-The most convenient solution is to look for an Instagram influencer marketing platform, which can connect you with interested brands for collaborations.
+The most convenient solution is to look for an Instagram influencer marketing platform, which can connect you with interesting brands for collaborations.

 There are a number of websites and apps available today that help brands find social media influencers that might want to work with them and vice versa.